 Lainey means “bright” in old English.
 It is pronounced LEY-Niy and Lainie and Lanney are different variations.
 Lainey Keogh is an Irish fashion designer specializing in knitwear.
 While Lainey is used the most in the U.S., it ranks the highest (7,298th) in Australia, making it somewhat rare.
 Lainey is different enough to suit your special little girl.

-Kenna is based on the Celtic “Kendra,” meaning “beautiful.”
+Kenna is based on the Celtic name “Kendra,” meaning “beautiful.”
 It is unisex and pronounced KEHN-Naa.
 Kenna itself is considered a variation of Kenneth.
 In 2014, 8,437 people were named Kenna, mostly in the U.S. Kenna is another great diminutive of a more formal name that will match Lainey in style.

 Lane & Laken